The evolution of democracy in Scotland?

-In 2017, Commonweal brought out a policy proposal on the subject of whether we need a second chamber to complement Holyrood and if so what kind of chamber do we want?
+In 2017, Commonweal think tank brought out a policy proposal looking at whether we need a second chamber to complement Holyrood and if so what kind of chamber do we want?
 Their proposal is to set up a Citizens’ Assembly.
 The proposal is written by Brett Heddig who set up the Sortition Foundation exploring how we can do democracy differently.

 So how might a Citizens’ Assembly work at Holyrood?

 In a nutshell, Brett suggests as a starting off arrangement (to be tweaked later on):